karoluju97/Agile-assignment01/README.md

 ![][cypressDashboard]
 ![][gitlabPipeline]

-+ Feature 2 - Bundling and Code Splitting - loads pages and views only when required instead of all together.

-![][bundlingAndCodeSplitting]

 + Feature 3 - Added new navigation testing and other testing files:

 + Navigation - Changed navigation tests to navigate via a dropdown menu.